LenoFred/Health_Image_VQA/README.md

 ## Objectives
 - **Classification:** Detect abnormalities using a lightweight CNN (e.g., MobileNetV2, DenseNet-121) with transfer learning.
-- **Segmentation:** Delineate abnormal regions using U-Net/UNet++ with modifications for CPU-efficient deployment.
+- **Segmentation:** highligh abnormal regions using U-Net/UNet++ with modifications for CPU-efficient deployment.
 - **Visual Q&A:** Enable interactive queries on the processed images using a transformer-based VQA module optimized for resource-limited environments.

 ## Datasets